revaturelabs/interviewquestions/Java/Java Basics/Java Setup.md

  ---

- 8.What is the entry point of java program?
+ 8.What is the entry point of Java program?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)
 <details>